fbplab/MEBeauty-database/README.md

 ![alt text](https://github.com/fbplab/ME-beautydatabase/blob/main/ME3.png?raw=true)

-Note: The ME-BEauty can be only used for non-commercial research purpose.
+Note: The MEBEauty can be only used for non-commercial research purpose.

 For any questions about this database please contact the authors by sending email to irina.val.lebedeva@gmail.com